informalsystems/hermes/relayer-framework-guide/docs/context-generic-programming/13-concrete-composition.md

 ```

 The two greeter components do not depend on each other, but they all depend
-on the `traits` crate to make use the abstract definitions.
+on the `traits` crate to make use of the abstract definitions.
 Since these
 components do not depend on other crates, they are also _abstract_ components
 that can be instantiated with _any_ context types that satisfy the trait
 bounds.